 Anodised Aluminium

-As far as I can tell, the Aluminium boilers on the classic pro is anodized.
+As far as I can tell, the aluminium boilers on the Classic Pro are anodized.

-I’ve found this difficult to get an exact address on, but I believe it is anodized, meaning there’s a coating to ensure that the water in the boiler isn’t coming into direct contact with the Aluminium.
+I’ve found this difficult to get an exact answer on, but I believe it is anodized, meaning there’s a protective oxide coating to ensure that the water in the boiler isn’t coming into direct contact with the aluminium.

-This isn’t just to look after the machine, nevertheless in theory, limescale can cause pitting on the surface of the boiler, this can, in theory, cause damage to this coating over time, allowing the water to come into direct contact with the Aluminium.
+This isn’t just to look after the machine, but in theory, limescale can cause pitting on the surface of the boiler; this can, in theory, cause damage to this coating over time, allowing the water to come into direct contact with the aluminium.

 Another thing to note is to make sure you’re using the proper descaler.